wcj365/python-stats-dataviz/assignments/assignment_10/assignment_10.md

 # Assignment 10

+Happy Dewali!
+No Class this Thursday Nov 4th.
+However, you will have this homework assignment.
+Home work is due by Sunday Nov 7.

 ## Watch, Learn, and Practice

 Watch the following video on Youtube (about 1 hour 30 minutes long):